-However, with each passing day we encounter problems that far exceed the concept of HCI.
-For this reason, many professionals and UX experts try to “accommodate” research results to a paradigm that cannot contain such results.
-Which, as any researcher knows, will generate false, or at least inconsistent results.
+However, with each passing day, we encounter problems that go far beyond the concept of HCI.
+For this reason, many professionals and UX experts try to “fit” research results into a paradigm that cannot contain such results.
+Which, as every researcher knows, will lead to wrong or at least inconsistent results.

-Metaphorically, it is the equivalent of trying to keep an elephant in a jar: it would only be possible if the jar was incredibly large, or the elephant incredibly small.
-But even if we succeeded, the data would not be valid, because both the giant jar and the miniature elephant would be non-existent or could only exist as an abstraction.
-Which, obviously, is the antithesis of HCI research and data-driven analytics.
+Metaphorically speaking, it is the equivalent of trying to hold an elephant in a jar: It would only be possible if the jar were incredibly large, or the elephant incredibly small.
+But even if it succeeded, the data would not be valid, because both the giant jar and the miniature elephant would not exist or could only exist as abstractions.
+This is, of course, the opposite of HCI research and data-driven analytics.

 And then we have XCI.
-XCI is a concept that enhances the rigid structure of HCI based on UML.
-In principle, X replaces H (or, in other words, the rigid concept of “human” ceases to exist).
+XCI is a concept that extends the rigid structure of HCI based on UML.
+Basically, X replaces H (or, in other words, the rigid concept of “human” ceases to exist).

 And what does the X mean in XCI?

 The letter X in XCI represents any type of actor that interacts with a system.
 This actor can be human, animal, mechanical or cybernetic.
 But it can also be clusters of actors, or multiple actors with multiple roles, something impossible in HCI.

 In short: XCI opens up the possibility of expanding the limits of HCI infinitely.
 XCI retains the HCI precepts, but makes them elastic.

 The Components of QUX

 Another important Quantum UX concept is UX Quanta, or UXQ.